FAQS2022-04-10T20:07:45+08:00

 Centre for Genetics Education-Genetic Counselling

-If you give us a copy of your cancer gene test report, we can discuss the implications and limitations of your results with you, and whether re-testing is appropriate.
+If you give us a copy of your test report, we can discuss the implications and limitations of your results with you, and whether any other testing could be useful.

 Not all labs are accredited for clinical grade testing (also see FAQ: Can’t I just order my own test online?).
 If you had testing through a lab that is not accredited, your results may need to be confirmed through a clinical lab before you use them to make choices about your health.
 Research labs are also held to different quality control standards, and a research result may need to be confirmed in a clinical lab before you and your family can make use of it.
 We can help you to arrange testing through a reliable, accredited, clinical lab to ensure you get the most accurate and helpful results.

 Tests done through reliable, accredited labs are highly accurate, and the chance of error is very low.
-Repeating these tests is unlikely to give you any new information.
+Repeat testing may be unlikely to give you any new information.
 However, if you wish to expand your testing to include other genes or conditions, we can discuss your options in an appointment.

 The Financial Services Council (Genetic Tests and Life Insurance-Key Facts)